 Day Trip Along the Blue Ridge Parkway

-Several of our UMW and some special guests enjoyed a day trip along the Blue Ridge Parkway and made some amazing stops with memories to last forever.
+Several of our women and some special guests enjoyed a day trip along the Blue Ridge Parkway and made some amazing stops with memories to last forever.

 Marlene Ihrie, along with Tina Cazad, Marie Hare, Cheryl Campbell, Frances Jones, Pat Shepherd and Janet McCoy with special guests Edith Johnson, Kim Beaver, Mallory Brooklyn, Kensley Beaver and Zoe Hendrick enjoyed a fun filled day that began with yummy food at the Moose Cafe in Asheville.

 Along the way they stopped at the Folk Art Center in Asheville, Craggy Gardens, Little Switzerland and the Diamond Back Car Trail.

 They had a great day of fun and fellowship.
 Can’t wait until their next adventure!

 Janet Fox, Carol Gryder and Marlene Ihrie presented Sheila Weaver with Rosewood Nursing Home 6 birdfeeders from the UMW of Providence UMC.
 These will allow the residents to see all the beautiful birds that are in our area throughout the year.
 Thank you for supporting the UMW.
 It’s because of you that we are able to be the hands and feet of Christ and go into our community and share the love of God in a tangible way.

 From the Methodist Women’s group of Providence MC

 Greetings in the name of our Lord and Savior Jesus Christ,

 It has been an unprecedented year!
 We have sorely missed our fellowship together.
 We were finally able to meet October 4th in our fellowship hall to discuss how we can, as a group, respond to our church family in the event of a loss of a loved one during this pandemic time.